-Individualized activities intended to meet the specific needs of advanced students through specialized training in automotive brakes.
+This course includes individualized activities intended to meet the specific needs of advanced students through specialized training in automotive brakes.
 Activities include in-depth operations not normally covered in the basic course.
 Intended primarily for students with prior practical experience in automotive brakes.
-Corequisite: AUTO 40.
+Students are strongly encouraged to have collegelevel reading, basic mathematics, and computer literacy skills.
+Corequisite: Concurrent enrollment or completion of AUTO-40 with a C or better.
+Other Conditions of Enrollment: Recommended proficiency in language, math, and computer skills.
+It is also recommended that students have already taken AT40.
+This course is intended to meet the specific needs of advanced students through specialized training in Brake Systems.

-AUTO 62E Heat and Air Conditioning Exp 1 unit
+AUTO 62E Heat and Air Conditioning Experience 1 unit

-Individualized activities intended to meet the specific needs of advanced students through specialized training in automotive heating and air conditioning.
+This course includes individualized activities intended to meet the specific needs of advanced students through specialized training in automotive heating and air conditioning.
 Activities include in-depth operations not normally covered in the basic course.
-Intended primarily for students with prior practical experience in automotive heating and air conditioning.
-Corequisite: AUTO 36.
+This course is intended to meet the specific needs of advanced students through specialized training in Air Conditioning and Heating Systems.
+Students are strongly encouraged to have college-level reading, basic mathematics, and computer literacy skills.
+Co-requisite: Concurrent enrollment or completion with a C or better in: AUTO-52.36.